What Happens If You Use Too Much CBD Oil?

-CBD is only toxic in extremely large doses and the lethality of CBD still hasn’t been established in humans.
+It has been established that CBD is only toxic in extremely high doses, and the lethality of CBD in humans has yet to be studied.
 Still, that doesn’t mean you have to go overboard with this cannabinoid.

 The results are still out regarding the ideal dose of CBD for adults.
-The evidence we’ve accumulated so far, however, seems to indicate that using more than 1,000mg of CBD per day fails to provide any increased benefits.
+The evidence we’ve accumulated so far indicates that using more than 1,000mg of CBD fails to provide any increased benefits.

 CBD overdose FAQ